LGBTQ employment discrimination in the United States: Constitutional interpretation

-LGBT people's experiences of workplace discrimination and Harassment
+LGBTQ people's experiences of workplace discrimination and harassment

 In 2020, 8.9% of employed LGBT people, including 11.3% of LGBT employees of color and 6.5% of white LGBT employees, reported being fired or not hired because of their sexual orientation or gender identity.
 29.0% of LGBT employees of color said they were not hired because of their LGBT status, compared to 18.3% of white LGBT employees.
 Over half of LGBT employees who experienced discrimination or harassment at work (57.0%) said their boss or coworkers did or said something that indicated the unfair treatment was motivated by religious beliefs.
 In comparison to 49.4% of white LGBT employees, nearly two-thirds (63.5%) of LGBT employees of color said religion was a motivating factor in their workplace discrimination experiences.

 Despite widespread discrimination, another study has reported that only 71% of American adults think that sexual orientation is a protected characteristic under employment nondiscrimination laws.
 Sexual minorities are as uninformed as heterosexual individuals that sexual orientation is legally protected from employment discrimination.

 Impact of COVID-19 on LGBTQ employment discrimination

 LGBTQ people have been adversely affected by both the COVID-19 pandemic and the social-economic chaos.
 According to research by the Movement Advancement Project, LGBTQ people, particularly people of color and those who are raising children, experience high rates of economic instability and are more likely to face discrimination at work and during job search as well.
 In comparison to 45% of non-LGBTQ people, 64% of LGBTQ people said they or an adult in their household had lost their job.
 This is especially concerning because LGBTQ people face higher rates of employment discrimination in general and may have difficulty finding new jobs, this number rises to 71% among Latino LGBTQ households.
 According to a survey conducted by HRC and PSB in April/May 2020, one-third (33%) of LGBTQ people reduced their hours of work, whereas higher rates for LGBTQ people of color (38%).

-In light of employment discrimination against LGBT people, the Biden administration has strengthened laws prohibiting sex discrimination based on gender identity and sexual orientation.
+In light of employment discrimination against LGBTQ people, the Biden administration strengthened laws prohibiting sex discrimination based on gender identity and sexual orientation.
 Also, in consultation with the attorney general, the heads of the respective agencies must ensure that existing policies are being followed and develop a plan to combat workplace discrimination.